FactomProject/factom-docs/cli/includes/_factom cli.md

 ```shell
 factom-cli listtxs address ECADDRESS|FCTADDRESS
 ```
-List transaction from the Factoid Chain with a specific address.
+List the transaction from the Factoid Chain with a specific address.
 This command will only list confirmed transactions.

 ###listtxs [all]